ankidroid/Anki-Android/User-Interface-contribution.md

 Some of our users have phones with low memory, disk space and processor speed which would be considered low compared to latest models.
 We still want AnkiDroid to run smoothly to them.
 Any UX change that requires significant computing resources would be unacceptable.

 ## Accessibility
 AnkiDroid aims to be accessible and any change that is made should improve accessibility.
-We will ask you to check with accessibility tools that your change does not create any easy to detect accessibility issues.
+We will ask you to check with accessibility tools (like the [Accessibility Scanner](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor) app) to ensure your change does not create any easy to detect accessibility issues.
 Ensure that no new issues are introduced.

+## Design
+We do our best to follow [Material Design](https://material.io) guidelines.
+Ideas that do not adhere to those standards will likely not be considered as they will not have the correct UI/UX experience on the platform.

 # Changes we may accept